cgerard321/champlain_petclinic/README.md

 ```
 cd champlain_petclinic/
 ```
-To see that the remote orgin has been correctly set up, type:
+To see that the remote origin has been correctly set up, type:
 ```
 git remote add upstream https://github.com/cgerard321/champlain_petclinic.git
 ```